ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.luxtronik1/README.md

 Values in the 'control' - channel have to be set with ack=false to trigger an action.

 ## Changelog

+### 0.2.3

+-   adapter - restart in case of connection - problems added.

 ### 0.2.2